dweggg/scheduler/README.md

 - You use an infinite loop inside a task
 - A task takes too long to finish and blocks others (it's cooperative, so no preemption means you're responsible for being quick)
 - Code running in ISRs hogs the CPU
 ---

-## 🌐 Adapting to Your Platform

-To use this scheduler on non‑STM32 or non‑ARM platforms read this:
-   * Implement `uint32_t get_ticks(void)` using any hardware timer, just make it return the timer's 32-bit counter.
-It would be ideal if you are able to run or tap a counter at your CPU speed such as DWT.
-   * Ensure it rolls over gracefully (32‑bit wraparound, sawtooth shape) and increments at a constant rate.
-   * Set `ticks_per_second` to your timer/CPU frequency.
----

 ## 📄 License